Financial-Times/ft-origami/docs/developer-guide/modules.md

 	   "dependencies": {
 	      "o-tweet": ">=0.1 <1",
 	      "o-techdocs": ">=0.0.3 <1",
-	      "jquery": ">=2.0 <3"
+	      "jquery": "^2.0"
 	   }
 	}

 You should set `name` to be the name of your project's repo.  `dependencies` is a list of the front-end modules you would like to use in your project.
 If the module is in the [origami registry](http://registry.origami.ft.com) or the [bower registry](http://sindresorhus.com/bower-components/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full path to the component's repository followed by a hash and the version you want.

 This time we're listing these are *dependencies*, not *devDependencies*, because they are actually required by your project in production.
-We're also specifying explicit minimum and maximum versions, because Bower doesn't support `^` (See [#148](https://github.com/Financial-Times/ft-origami/issues/148)).

 To ensure that bower can find Origami modules, it needs to be set up to search the Origami registry.
 To do this, create a `.bowerrc` file in the root of your project's working tree, with the following contents: